-The CEDAW Convention provides a positive legal framework for women’s rights but it will not automatically confer rights on women.
-What it does is that it legitimises women’s claims for rights and women can be transformed from being passive beneficiaries to active claimants.
+The CEDAW convention provides a positive legal framework for women’s rights but it will not automatically confer rights on women.
+It legitimises women’s claims for rights; women can be transformed from being passive beneficiaries to active claimants.
 It creates the space for women’s agency.

 What NGOs Can Do

 NGOs can play a crucial role in alerting States to their obligations, collaborating with States on their programmes where NGOs are better placed to forge links with communities and households, developing alternative models to State models of intervention, and monitoring State activities and their impact.
 Importantly, NGOs can serve as a facilitating link with communities and individuals, and feed information to and from State institutions to citizens.